Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-09-11-intro-redux.md

 In order for this application to work properly, our state needs to have 3 properties: `isLoading`, `hasError` and `items`.
-So we will have one action creator for each property and an extra action creator where we will fetch the data and call the other 3 action creators based on the status or our request to the API.
+So we will have one action creator for each property and an extra action creator where we will fetch the data and call the other 3 action creators based on the status of our request to the API.

 **Action creators**